kdgregory/log4j-aws-appenders/example/README.md

     mvn clean package

-This will produce an executable JAR, which you can run from the command-line:
+This will produce an executable JAR, which you can run from the command-line (the wildcard works with Linux; if you're running elsewhere you might need to specify the exact name):

-    java -jar target/aws-appenders-example-1.0.0.jar
+    java -jar target/aws-appenders-example-*.0.0.jar

 This program will spawn two threads, each of which writes a log message at one-second intervals.
+Log levels are randomly assigned: 65% DEBUG, 20% INFO, 10% WARN, and 5% ERROR.

 To spawn more threads, give the number of desired threads as a command-line argument.
-Kill the program to stop writing.
+Kill the program to stop logging.